-Crock pot Corned Beef and Cabbage packs all of the deliciousness of a good Irish meal into an easy crockpot meal that is perfect for St. Patrick’s Day or really for anytime that you are wanting to enjoy it!
+Slow Cooker Corned Beef and Cabbage packs all of the deliciousness of a good Irish meal into an easy crockpot meal that is perfect for St. Patrick’s Day or really for anytime that you are wanting to enjoy it!
 This Slow Cooker Corned Beef And Cabbage is super easy to make for dinner!
 We make this crockpot corned beef every year for St. Patrick’s Day!

 Tender Corned Beef and cabbage, & potatoes (if you want them) that basically cooks itself once you put everything into your crock pot is my perfect dinner.
 Oh yes please!

 This crockpot corned beef and cabbage is always a crowd pleaser and always a mom pleaser with how little there is to clean up after cooking!

 If you have not made corned beef before, it is a very easy to make crock pot meal!
 Just dump all your ingredients into the crockpot and let it cook!